totorocode/devops/README.md

 # devops

-Helloworld, this is testing for learning git and github
+What is devops and why is it becoming increasingly important to adopt DevOps in the company?